pinnacle-comp/pinnacle/wiki/configuration/windows.md

 Note: The sort is geometry-based, so focusing across the tiled layout may not be 100% intuitive.
 This may be an area of improvement in the future.

+## On-demand variable refresh rate

+Windows can be set to turn on variable refresh rate (VRR) on outputs with on-demand VRR.
+See [Variable refresh rate](./outputs#variable-refresh-rate) for more information.